secretmtgdev/Text-Share/README.md

-# Kindle-like prototype
+# Drive share prototype
 ## Objective
 This is a small project that leverages the RESTful architecture for uploading and reading files.
 The idea is to design a smooth system to handle fast and efficient data transer between the frontend and backend emulating that of Kindle.
+Feel free to read the [design doc](https://github.com/secretmtgdev/Kindle-like-prototype/blob/master/DesignDoc.md)
 ![High level design](https://github.com/secretmtgdev/Kindle-like-prototype/blob/master/assets/design/design_1.jpeg)

 ## Tech stack